Skip to Content

 Paphos Sunset

-There are plenty of excursions where you’ll be picked up from your hotel and enjoy a morning, afternoon or full day exploring further afield.
+If you fancy venturing further afield, you can be picked up from your hotel and spend a morning, afternoon or full day exploring.

-From day trips to Limasol or visiting waterfalls and the beautiful Troodos Mountains to secluded monasteries and vineyards where you’ll taste the best of Cyprus wines.
+There are plenty of Paphos excursions, from day trips to Limasol and visits to the beautiful Troodos Mountains, to tours of secluded monasteries and vineyards where you’ll taste the best of Cyprus wines.

 Check out more Paphos excursions and day trips